-Figure 4: A comparison of the lower intercept ages and uncertainties for the Isoplot regression calculations and the Discordance Dating method for all synthetic data runs.
+Figure 4: A comparison of the lower intercept ages and uncertainties This is an expected result.
+A linear for the Isoplot regression calculations and the Discordance Dating method for all synthetic data runs.
 Each point is a unique dataset and the uncertainties are given for each regression point.
-The color of each point corresponds to whether the lower intercept age is within uncertainty of the pre-defined lower intercept of 30 Ma or not.
-The Discordance dating method provides more reliable results across a range of data types than simple linear regression models. d detrital zircon data discussed later (see Section 3.3).
+The color of each point corresponds to whether the lower intercept gae is within uncertainty of the pre-defined lower intercept of 30 Ma or not.
+The Discordance dating method provides more reliable results across a range of data types than simple linear regression models. d method (Kirkland et al., 2017; Morris et al., 2015) requires a fraction of concordant data to use as a comparator for refining a lower-age estimate.
+Due to this requirement, the CDC technique is not expected to perform well in these synthetic datasets that have very little concordant data, and indeed it does not perform well on the natural Tintic detrital zircon data discussed later (see Section 3.3).

 This exercise also sets expectations for the uncertainties and potential biases on the lower intercept that can be derived from this procedure.
 Focusing on the models with a range of upper intercept ages, discordance dating returns a maximum uncertainty envelope that is on average ~20 Ma (average peak width using FWHM on each peak).
 However, the central peak of the discordance dating (the maximum likelihood lower intercept age) for these 100 models is 35 Ma +/- 6.8 Ma (2SD), which may be a better uncertainty estimate for the discordance dating procedure (discussed in Section 3.2 for natural data).
 The discordance dating procedure rarely returns peak centers that are younger than 30 Ma, though it commonly returns peak centers older than 30 Ma.
 This bias to older lower intercept ages is likely due to the sensitivity of the discordance dating procedure to the position of the youngest point in any dataset - or the most 'reset' grain in any population.
-This is also important for our later interpretations - discordance dating is highly unlikely to return a maximum peak position that is too young (assuming no modern-aged discordance in the
+This is also important for our later interpretations - discordance dating is highly unlikely to return a maximum peak position that is too young (assuming no modern-aged discordance in the population), and any maximum peak position can likely be interpreted as a maximum age value for the true lower intercept resetting age.